Hispano Durón

 Biography

 Hispano Durón was born in Tegucigalpa, Honduras in 1965.
 He obtained a bachelor’s degree at International School of Film & Television in Cuba in 1990, a Master of Arts degree in Visual Anthropology at the University of Southern California in 1995, and a doctoral degree at the University of Kansas in 2014.
 He has taught film courses at the National Pedagogical University and the National Autonomous University in Honduras.
 In 2018, Durón was granted the National Identity Award by the National Congress of Honduras.
-In 2022 he was selected as the Langston Hughes Visiting Professor at the Department of Film & Media Studies of the University of Kansas.
+In 2022 he was selected as the Langston Hughes Visiting Professor and, since the fall semester of 2023, he is an Associate Professor in the Department of Film & Media Studies of the University of Kansas.

 Research